-Trip.com ADR Earnings, Revenue Beat in Q3 - NewsBreak
+Trip.com ADR Earnings, Revenue beat in Q3 - NewsBreak

-Winnebago Industries Inc. shares jumped 4.6% in Friday premarket trading after the motorhome and outdoor lifestyle company reported record fiscal first-quarter earnings and revenue.
+Winnebago Industries Inc. WGO, +0.80% shares jumped 4.6% in Friday premarket trading after the motorhome and outdoor lifestyle company reported record fiscal first-quarter earnings and revenue.
 Net income totaled $99.6 million, or $2.90 per share, up from $57.4 million, or $1.70 per share, last year.
 Adjusted EPS of $3.51 blew past the FactSet consensus for $2.34.
 Revenue of $1.156 billion was up from $793.1 million and also ahead of the FactSet consensus for $1.029 billion.
 Winnebago continued to gain recreational vehicle market share, reaching 13.3% for the three months through October.
 Gross margin was 19.8%, up 250 basis points year-over-year.
 Winnebago has added a Marine segment to the results, which includes the newly-acquired Barletta boat business.
-Winnebago stock has run up 13.2% for the year while the S&P 500 index has gained 24.3% for the period.
+Winnebago stock has run up 13.2% for the year while the S&P 500 index.

 Comments / 0